 Enter your email & I'll send it straight to your inbox.
 Plus, you'll get healthy living updates too.

 This year was the first year I tried planting a fall vegetable garden.
 Actually, it’s really the first time I was heavily involved in our garden at all.
 I had chronic fatigue for 10 years, and thought I would stink at it, so I never tried.

 This spring, however, with my fatigue finally gone, I felt up to the challenge, jumped right in, and planted a ton.
-Unfortunately, the garden didn’t do so well.
+Unfortunately, though we tried a basic variation of lasagna gardening, the garden didn’t do so well (for various reasons).

 I sort of felt like quitting, but I was determined.
 So a fall garden was a natural thing to try!
 It was a little daunting, but I’m really glad I did it.